yadnyeshkolte/cdac-ccee/README.md

 # CDAC CCEE Learning Portal

-This is a Jekyll site designed to host learning materials and MCQ tests for the CDAC CCEE course.
+This is a Jekyll site designed to host learning materials and MCQ tests.
 It uses the `just-the-docs` theme for easy navigation.

 ## Project Structure